gabrielzschmitz/Elementary-OS-Perfect-Install/How-Install-the-System.md

 * Choosing to install alongside other system the other step is slice your HD/SSD with this bar.
 Just divide how much of your space will be use to the 2 system by moving this bar.
 * **Tip:** if you are using Elemetary OS just to learn how it works something between 20 and 50GB is more than enough.

 ![](pictures/installation05ifdualboot.png)

 ## 6-

-* **Regardless of which step 5** you chose the other screen will be that and here the only thing you need **fill** is in witch **timezone** you are, but normally it will detect alone.
+* **Regardless of which step 5** you chose the other screen will be that and here the only thing you need **fill** is in witch **timezone** you are, but normally it will be detected automatically.

 ![](pictures/installation06.png)